sureshmopidevi/sureshmopidevi/README.md

 and i write optimistic code and ensure crash free apps.

 ### Bonus
  ☄️ I have experince in Mobile app UI designing.
-You can find my mistery knowledge on UI design while we work together 😁
+You can find my mistery knowledge while we work together 😁

 ### Go ahead and checkout my open sourced UI designs built with swift UI 🌝